virtual-labs-archive/computer-programming-responsive-iiith/README.md

 # computer-programming-responsive-iiith

-This repository contains the responsive computer programming lab.
-This labs is fully re-engineer from flash to JavaScript.
+This repository contains the computer programming lab so that it is responsive.